railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 If you want more information you can use the actions to the right of the form.
 If you click the report :guilabel:`Future Stock Forecast`, Open ERP opens a graphical view of the stock levels for the selected products changing with time over the days and weeks to come.
-The value at the left of the graph is the real stock (today) and the value at the right is the virtual stock (stock in the short term future).

 To get the stock levels by location use the button :guilabel:`Stock by Location`.
 Open ERP then gives you the stock of this product split out over all the possible locations.
 If you only want to